matteofiorini92/barbers/README.md

 - [AWS](https://aws.amazon.com/) for hosting the media used on the website
 - [Tables Generator](https://www.tablesgenerator.com) to generate the tables in markdown language used in in this readme
 - [Coolors](https://coolors.co/) to generate the color palette used in this readme
+- [DBDiagram](https://dbdiagram.io/) to generate the database schema for this readme

 ## Testing